wp-plugins/eg-attachments/readme.txt

 == Upgrade Notice ==

-= From 1.9.x to 2.x =
+= From 1.x to 2.x =
-The custom format defined in the options page with the version 1.9.x, is automatically converted to a template in the version 2.0 during the plugin update
+In version 1.x, the unique custom format is defined in the options page.
+During update to version 2.x, this custom format is automatically converted to a template.
+The choice of **fields** are no more available in the version 2.x